Employee Onboarding Plan: Complete Guide for Small Businesses

 What is a 30-60-90 day plan?

-A 30-60-90 day plan breaks the first three months into phases with specific goals.
-Days 1-30 focus on learning the company, role, and relationships.
-Days 31-60 shift to contributing through initial projects and cross-functional work.
-Days 61-90 emphasize performing independently and achieving measurable results.
-It provides clear milestones for both manager and new hire.
+A 30-60-90 day plan breaks the first three months of employment into phases with specific goals for each period.
+Days 1 through 30 focus on learning the company, the role, and key relationships - the new hire is primarily absorbing information.
+Days 31 through 60 shift to contributing through initial projects and independent work.
+Days 61 through 90 emphasize performing independently and achieving measurable results.
+Writing these goals down and reviewing them in week one gives both manager and new hire a shared definition of success.

 How do I onboard an employee when I do not have an HR department?

-Focus on the essentials: complete paperwork before Day 1, have their workspace ready, schedule regular check-ins (daily in week one, then weekly), write down clear 30-60-90 day expectations, and assign a buddy for questions.
-You do not need complex processes.
-You need consistency and follow-through.
-Software like FirstHR can automate the administrative parts so you can focus on the human elements.
-The key to onboarding an employee successfully is preparation and communication, not elaborate programs.
+Focus on five essentials: complete paperwork before Day 1, have their workspace and equipment fully ready, schedule regular check-ins (daily in week one then weekly), write down clear 30-60-90 day expectations, and assign a buddy for questions.
+You do not need complex programs or dedicated staff.
+You need preparation and consistent follow-through.
+Software like FirstHR can automate the administrative parts - system access provisioning, document collection, milestone reminders - so you can focus your limited time on the human elements that actually drive retention.